320+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Bohemian Switzerland Nationwide Park is wherein nation?

-- Which lake is usually described because the jewel of the Italian lakes?
+- Which lake is commonly described because the jewel of the Italian lakes?

 Answers